2454511550Lin/2454511550Lin.github.io/index.md

 ## About Me

-I expect to receive my Master of Science in Engineering with a concentration in Computer Graphics and Game Technology from the University of Pennsylvania in May 2025.
-Here I was supervised by Professor [Lingjie Liu](https://lingjie0206.github.io/).
+I expect to receive my Master of Science in Engineering in Computer Graphics and Game Technology from the University of Pennsylvania in May 2025.
+Here I am supervised by Professor [Lingjie Liu](https://lingjie0206.github.io/).
 Before that, I received Bachelor of Science in Computer Science (with Honors) and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory ([MLOPT](https://mlopt.ece.wisc.edu/)) Research Group and advised by Professor [Ramya Korlakai Vinayak](https://ramyakv.github.io/), Professor [Matthew L. Malloy](https://www.mattmalloy.org/), and Professor [Steven J. Schrodi](https://genetics.wisc.edu/staff/schrodi-steven/).

 ## Research interests ##